marijnh/Eloquent-JavaScript/15_event.md

 at `event.key` to figure out whether the up or down arrow key was pressed.

-The current size can be kept in a binding, so that you can base the new size on it.
+The current size can be kept in a binding so that you can base the new size on it.
 It'll be helpful to define a function that updates the size—both the binding and the style of the balloon in the DOM—so that you can call it from your event handler, and possibly also once when